Maison Devambez: 1826–1873: The business before Devambez

-Devambez Engraver and Fine Printing
+Devambez engraver and fine printing

 Édouard Devambez was not simply an artisan, but also an artist (described in Bénézit as an engraver of book-plates).
 This artistic temperament ensured a scrupulous attention to questions of taste, balance and appropriateness in typography, engraving and design.

 Devambez began exhibiting his work at the Exposition Universelle in Paris, winning a bronze medal in 1878 and a silver medal in 1889 in the category "artistic printing and heraldic painting".